Process Mining MCP Server

 - Download Claude Desktop.

-Go toFile -> Settings -> Developer -> Edit Config
+Go toFile -> Settings -> Developer -> Edit Config.

-, file there, filling in the paths to your.bat
+Paste the contents of theclaude_desktop_config_example.json, file there, filling in the paths to your.batfiles.

 Make sure to use the correct path format.